 - Create a plant room and keep the door closed to keep cats out.
 Sunrooms work well for this, but sunny bedrooms or bathrooms will suffice.

 - In addition to focusing on indoor plants cats avoid, why not offer some safe plants for the cat, kind of like a sacrifice?
 Cats love catnip and lemon balm.
-Put a few in plastic pots so your cat can’t break them.
-Place sacrifice plants in various locations throughout the house but not right next to your other plants.
+Put a few in unbreakable plastic pots and place sacrifice plants in various locations throughout the house but not right next to your other plants.
 This will keep your pesky feline occupied and may safeguard some of your other plants from disaster.